kamran-11b/kamran-11b/README.md

 ### Hi there 👋, I am Md Kamran Ahmad
 #### Competitive Programmer and Full Stack Developer
-I love competitive programming and solve real-world problems.
-I have a passion for learning and sharing my knowledge with others.
+I love competitive programming and solve real-world problems.I have a passion for learning and sharing my knowledge with others.

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning JavaScript